7 Module 6: Art in East Asia

 “Running Style” (Xing shu): dates form the later Han dynasty; is a form of cursive writing; an example is Emperor Song Huizong’s “Slender Gold” style

-“Cursive Style” (Cao shu): dates for Han dynasty; originally a quickly written “rough” style of writing, later appreciated much like abstract art in which the characters often ran into each other as they flowed across the page
+“Cursive Style” (Cao shu): dates from the Han dynasty; originally a quickly written “rough” style of writing, later appreciated much like abstract art in which the characters often ran into each other as they flowed across the page

 Han dynasty stone carving depicting acrobatic performance.
 (Photo by Anagoria, licensed under CC BY 3.0)

 Wall mural from the Buddhist caves in Dunhuang, China.
-(Painting by unknown artist, under Public Domain)
+(Painting by unknown artist, believed to be under public domain in the U.S.)

 Few examples of painting exist before the Han dynasty in China, though images inscribed in stone (which may have been painted), colorful weaving, and tomb murals that depict humans and supernatural beings suggest what might have been.
 Paintings on tomb walls date from the Han period in both China and Korea, giving insight into daily life of the times, and sometimes incorporating images of nature.